DecentricCorp/Lightrail-API-Docs/use-cases/giftcode-checkout.md

 ## Introduction

-This document is a quick guide to adding gift code redemeption at the order checkout.
+This document is a quick guide to adding gift code redemption at the order checkout.
 The focus of this document is implementing this use by directly calling the Lightrail API.
 If you are looking for client libraries specific to a language or technology, check out our [integration projects](https://github.com/Giftbit/Lightrail-API-Docs/blob/usecases/Integrations.md).

 ## Use-Case

 Redemption at the checkout is perhaps the most common use-case for a gift code.
 After creating an order, a customer who has previously received a gift code can redeem it at the checkout so that the value of the gift code can pay for part, or all of the order balance.

-The common flow for this is to provice the customer with a space to enter the gift code at the checkout page, determine the value of the gift code, and adjust the order balance accordingly.
-If the gift code value is sufficient for covering the entire order balance, the balance is charged on the gift code and the checkout will be complete.
+The common flow for this is to provide the customer with a space to enter the gift code at the checkout page, determine the value of the gift code, and adjust the order balance accordingly.
+If the gift code value is sufficient for covering the entire order balance, the balance is charged to the gift code and the checkout will be complete.
 If the gift code value is not enough, the gift code is charged with as much as it can contribute, usually its entire available value, and the remainder is paid using a third-party payment method such as a credit card.

 ### High-Level Flow